asherAgs/amzSear/README.md

 ### Usage

 #### CLI
-Typing `amzsear` without any additionaly arguments will display the folllowing usage information:
+Typing `amzsear` without any additionally arguments will display the following usage information:

 ```
 Usage: amzsear query_string [-p num [-i num]] [-q] [-v] [-d]
 ```
-###### Optional Paratmeters
+###### Optional Parameters
 - `-p num` - Specify the page number to search (defaults to `-p 1`)
 - `-i num` - Select the number item to display (relative to the page number)
-- `-q` - Disable any printout from occuring on the command line
+- `-q` - Disable any printout from occurring on the command line
 - `-v` - Display all information scraped (name, url, all prices, rating string)
 - `d` - Disable the page from opening in your default web browser